cs-discord-at-ucf/lion/CONTRIBUTING.md

 Make sure to assign yourself to an issue when you start on it, or plan on taking it, so that we don't work on the same one.

+For the most part, the admins will be merging the pull requests, but if your pull request reaches 2 approvals, then feel free to do so when you are ready.

+Make sure to PR onto the `develop` branch as this one is always even or ahead of master.
+When we are ready to deploy, we will merge develop onto master so that the bot can auto redeploy

 ## Testing Lion

 In order to test your code, you will need to set up a test server and [Discord Application](https://discord.com/developers/applications) to run Lion in.
 You can get the [UCF CS Discord Server](https://discord.gg/uXBmTd9) Template from one of our admins in the `#lion_project` channel.